 The majority of dogs end up at Rescue Centre’s between the ages of 9 months to 2 years.
 Just think, if we educated ourselves properly we could, collectively, very well end up making places such as SPCA, Animal Rescue etc, do the job they should – engage in rehabilitation rather than having to put down countless unwanted dogs, all of whom only needed a caring and educated owner.

 Then why is so little research put into getting a dog?
 A dog that will live with you and your family for well over a decade – a dog that has sharp teeth that could cause damage to the family?
 Simple, many of us just haven't thought about it from this point of view.
-In addition to the following, I would suggest that you read through the article on How to Choose a Reputable Breeder which will give you additional knowledge before making your decision.
+In addition to the following, I would suggest that you read through the articles on How to Choose a Reputable Breeder, and Breeders - a must read, which will give you additional knowledge before making your decision - we cannot emphasize enough how important this is.

 The decision has been made, a puppy will be purchased – what now?